-German apricot jam is a delicatessen!
-It is some work, yes, but the taste will reward you.
-There is nothing better than a home made jam.
+German apricot jam is a special jam!
+Making jam is always some work, yes, but the result will reward you.
+There is nothing better than home made jam.
 You can smell and taste the fruit, there is no other jam to compare with.
 I had the chance this year to pick apricots from a tree that is growing in the front yard of my friends home, and these apricots where the best apricots I ever had.
 So is the jam – just delicious.
-The apricots need to be ripe!
+One important thing: The apricots need to be ripe!
 That is a must.
-If their are not ripe you won’t be able to peel them, and this is necessary.
+If they are not ripe you won’t be able to peel them, and this is necessary.
 If you have time and passion for home made foodies, try this German recipe.
 Happy Cooking!

 1kg apricots, ripe and fresh (makes 375 g fruit)

 375 g German Gelierzucker or organic sugar and fruit pectin- Find German Gelierzucker here: Dr. Oetker Gelierzucker 500g – Gelling Sugar 17.6oz

 Some drops almond flavored baking oil (Bittermandeloel) or orange flavor

 – Find German Bittermandel oil here: Dr. Oetker Bitter -Almond Flavoring Essence -4 Pack –